 Starting with an IT degree and then by using an affinity for organisation, hard work, people and machines, I worked my way up through key technical, managerial and sales positions in several of the largest and most prestigious IT corporations in the world.
-Latterly I worked in a much sought-after but high-pressure, presales Solutions Architect position with one of the world’s largest global IT Consultancy, who has to remain nameless.
+Latterly I worked in a much sought-after but high-pressure, presales Solutions Architect position with one of the world’s largest global IT Consultancy’s, who have to remain nameless.

-In this position I drew upon multiple IT disciplines combined with broad technical, architectural, business and softer skills which I used to engage and collaborate with varied stakeholders including subject matter experts, service and transition managers, clients, third parties and technology vendors to safeguard the design and delivery of technical and business solutions.
+In this position I drew upon multiple IT disciplines combined with broad technical, architectural, business and softer skills which I used to engage and collaborate with varied stakeholders including subject matter experts, service managers, clients, third parties and technology vendors to safeguard the design and delivery of technical and business solutions.

 * the majesty of physical exercise, breathing fresh air, beholding the beauty of nature and the extensive outdoor lifestyle,